Safeguard Medicine in Your Home

 Step 3: Dispose

 Take an inventory of all of the medicine in your home.
-Start by discarding expired or unused Rx and OTC medicine when your teens are not home.
+Start by discarding expired or unused Rx and OTC medicine.

+If neither of these options are available to you, unused medicine can be disposed of at home as a last resort.
 Unbelievable as it may seem, teenagers will retrieve discarded prescription medicine from the trash.
-To help prevent this from happening, mix the medicine with an undesirable substance, such as used coffee grounds or kitty litter.
-Put the mixture into an empty can or bag and discard.
+To help prevent this from happening, mix the medicine with an undesirable substance, such as used coffee grounds or kitty litter and discard.

 Unless the directions on the packaging say otherwise, do not flush medicine down the drain or toilet.